emagiz/emdocs/mds/microlearning/crashcourse-platform-deploy-setup-deployment-plan.md

-# Property management
+# Setting up a deployment plan

 In this microlearning we will focus on the various options to create and edit properties i.e. property management.

 Should you have any questions, please contact academy@emagiz.com.

 - Last update: February 4th 2021
-- Required reading time: 5 minutes
+- Required reading time: 10 minutes

 ## 1. Prerequisites
 - Basic knowledge of the eMagiz platform
-- Understand eMagiz releases
+- Understand eMagiz releases in basics
 - Have a environment where you can add releases and that is operational to try out the deployment plan

 ## 2. Key concepts